 Here at Pushpay, we have more than just a passing interest in the financial health of local churches.
 We’ve literally built our company around that very thing!

-We are on a mission to increase generosity and participation in the churches we serve, and we believe that mobile tools are one of the biggest investments a church can make to ensure the long-term growth of its ministry.
+We are on a mission to increase generosity and participation in the churches we serve, and we believe that mobile tools (such as worship planning and online giving) are one of the biggest investments a church can make to ensure the long-term growth of its ministry.

 For these reasons and more, we’re always thrilled to come across new reporting showing that digital giving continues to outpace overall charitable giving.
 Or that the addition of digital giving options is strongly tied with a spike in overall giving to a church.

 After all, we tell churches every day that provide fast, easy, and—most of all—mobile giving experiences will increase their giving, improve their budgets, and grow their ministries.
 There’d be no sense in having these conversations if they weren’t backed by data and demonstrated in everyday experience.
 But they are!

 And when it comes to data, we’re beginning to see quite a lot of it.
 One of the advantages of serving over 7,000 churches is that we no longer need to rely on what other people are telling us about the impact of digital giving on givers and congregations.
 We can take a look for ourselves.

 Last fall we did a survey of our churches to gauge the impact digital giving is having on their congregations and on the behaviors of their individual givers.
 Better still, since the Pushpay platform now offers church admins the ability to scan checks and record cash donations, we can compare the changes in digital giving with trends in “offline” giving (i.e., cash and check) as well.